uilibs/uiprotect/README.md

 Generally any feature missing from the library is planned to be done eventually / nice to have with the following exceptions

-* Anything that is strictly a UniFi OS feature like managing RAID, creating users, etc. are considered out of scope.
+Anything that is strictly a UniFi OS feature.
 If it ever done, it will be in a separate library that interacts with this one.
+Examples include:

+* Managing RAID and disks
+* Creating and managing users

-* Anything that requires a Ubiquiti Account or "Remote Access" to be enabled is never going to be implemented by me (@AngellusMortis) as I support UniFi Protect as a 100% local only product.
+Anything that requires a Ubiquiti Account or "Remote Access" to be enabled is never going to be implemented by me (@AngellusMortis) as I support UniFi Protect as a 100% local only product.
+PRs are welcome to implement any related features though.

+Examples include:

+* Stream sharing
+* Facial recognition (recognition is not done on console and requires Ubiquiti's cloud to function)

 ## Credits